jereamon/ScreenMeaure/GettingStarted/readme.txt

     somewhere out of the way.
 2. Open chrome and click the extensions icon (jigsaw piece near settings)
 3. Click manage extensions
+4. Turn on developer mode
-4. Click Load unpacked and select the screen_measure_extension folder
+5. Click Load unpacked and select the screen_measure_extension folder

 To Use: